U.S. Federal Government Debt as a Percent of GDP Over Time

 6) From the data, one can see that the debt as a percent of GDP grew dramatically to more than 120% of U.S. GDP in 1946,

 then slowly shrank through the late-1970s.
-In the early 1980s the debt as a percent of GDP grew dramatically through the
+In the early 1980s the debt as a percent of GDP grew dramatically to nearly 70% of GDP in the

 7) This graph doesn't tell us anything about the absolute size of the U.S. Federal debt.
 See U.S. Federal Government Debt